HR-Fahim/Full-Stack-House-Rental-Website/Software Requirements Specification(SRS)/README.md

+# Software Requirements Specification

-# SRS stands for Software Requirements Specification.
+SRS stands for Software Requirements Specification.
 It is a comprehensive document that describes the requirements, functionalities, and constraints of a software system.
 The SRS serves as a communication tool between stakeholders, including clients, project managers, developers, and testers, to ensure a shared understanding of the system to be developed.

 The SRS typically includes the following sections: